-Students, who would like to pursue Art with the idea of possibly creating a portfolio, or obtaining AP credit in their Senior year, must follow the prescribed courses of study as listed below, beginning with Foundations in Art 2D or 3D in their freshman year.
-In 2019-20, the Elective GPA weighting scale applies to all Art courses except AP courses.
+Students, who would like to pursue Art with the idea of possibly creating a portfolio, or obtaining AP credit in their Senior year, must follow the prescribed pathways as listed below, beginning with Foundations in Art 2D or 3D in their freshman year (with the exception of Intro to Digital Photo, Intro to Darkroom Photo and Intro to Digital Design as a Senior).

+The Elective GPA weighting scale applies to all Art courses except AP courses.